Without referees, competitive lacrosse matches do not happen. We are always looking to increase the number of active referees across the SEMLA region.

-Referees are paid match expenses of £30 each, per referee, per game with effect from 17th June 2019.
+Referees are paid match expenses of £40 each, per referee, per game with effect from 20th June 2023.
 Only qualified referees who have passed the relevant exams and are registered with England Lacrosse are to be paid expenses.
-It will be the responsibility of the Home Team Captain to approach the referees before the start of the game and to give them the match expenses, in cash.
-Home teams are responsible to fund the cost of the referees.SEMLA Bye-laws - Section 3
+It will be the responsibility of the Home Team Captain to approach the referees before the start of the game and to give them the match expenses, in cash, or agree payment by bank transfer.
+Home teams are responsible to fund the cost of the referees.SEMLA Bye-laws - Section B.3

 SEMLA panel referees

 |London / Surrey